toolness/macroquad-fun/README.md

 Further tweaks were then made to the level based on playtesting.

+## Tools used

+- [LDtk][] was used to design the levels.
+- [Aseprite](https://www.aseprite.org/) was used to create art assets.
+- [Bfxr](https://www.bfxr.net/) was used to create sound effects.

 ## Credits

-I, Atul Varma, wrote the code and designed the environment art and font.
+I, Atul Varma, wrote the code, designed the environment art, font, and levels, and created the sound effects.

-The character art is by LuizMelo:
+The character art and spear is by LuizMelo:

 - [Huntress](https://luizmelo.itch.io/huntress) by LuizMelo (CC0 license)
 - [Monsters Creatures Fantasy](https://luizmelo.itch.io/monsters-creatures-fantasy) by LuizMelo (CC0 license)